FACT: Kyle Busch Shocks the Fans

 Last year, when Marcos Ambrose announced his move from a ride at JTG Daugherty Racing to financially-strapped Richard Petty Motorsports most thought he was borderline insane.

 But perhaps “ingenius” was the right word to use instead?
-So far, Ambrose certainly hasn’t done worse, a fourth-place finish Sunday netting the best performance on an oval for this Tasmanian since Bristol in August of 2009.
-For the loop data nerds like me, check this out: Ambrose now has an average running position of 19.591, better than the likes of Greg Biffle, Bobby Labonte, Kevin Harvick and Matt Kenseth.
+So far, Ambrose certainly hasn’t done worse, a fourth-place finish Sunday netting the best performance on an oval for this Tasmanian since Bristol in Aug.
+2009.
+For the loop data nerds like me, check this out: Ambrose now has an average running position of 19.591, better than the likes of Biffle, Bobby Labonte, Kevin Harvick and Matt Kenseth.
 Ambrose has also spent 57.9% of the first three races inside of the top 15; only 11 drivers have spent more time at the front of the field.

-Most important of all, this once-struggling driver left Las Vegas 17th in points, collecting his first top-5 finish since the road course of Watkins Glen last August.
+Most important of all, this once-struggling driver left Las Vegas 17th in points, collecting his first top-five finish since the road course of Watkins Glen last August.
 At this pace, who needs Kasey Kahne at RPM?
 Ambrose should be able to at least rival Kahne’s recent points performances from the last few seasons with the No. 9 team.

 About the author

 The Frontstretch Staff is made up of a group of talented men and women spread out all over the United States and Canada.
 Residing in 15 states throughout the country, plus Ontario, and widely ranging in age, the staff showcases a wide variety of diverse opinions that will keep you coming back for more week in and week out.